 2. You should monitor your cash flow weekly or even daily.

-Many small businesses only review working capital twice a year – on April 15th and October 15th.
+Many small businesses only review cash flow twice a year – on April 15th and October 15th.
 It should be a weekly or even daily exercise.
 When a solid client who has always paid on time starts slipping, it could indicate problems that you want to be aware of as soon as possible.
 According to Investopedia, the most important way for a small business to analyze its working capital is by operating cycle – the average number of days it takes to collect an account.

 3. You should benchmark against other industries.